Ecola State Park

 The rest of Ecola State Park protects a series of rugged headlands stretching for nine miles along the coast, with many forested hiking trails, including some of the most scenic portions of the Oregon Coast Trail system.
 The park also marks the southernmost extent of Lewis and Clark’s cross-country expedition.
 Clark and a few other members of the Corps of Discovery expedition traversed the area in search of supplements to their diet of hardtack and dried salmon.
 The word ecola means “whale” in the Chinookan tongue and was affixed to this region by the Lewis and Clark expedition, who found one of these leviathans washed up on a beach.
 They happily bought 300 pounds of tangy whale blubber from local Native Americans, but these days you’d better bring your own lunch to picnic atop bluffs with sweeping views of the rock-strewn Pacific.

-The view from the top of Tillamook Head, which rises 1,200 feet above the sea at the heart of the park, was memorialized by explorer William Clark as “the grandest and most pleasing prospect” he had ever beheld.
+At the heart of the park, Tillamook Head rises 1,200 feet above the sea, offering a view that explorer William Clark as “the grandest and most pleasing prospect” he had ever beheld.

 Every summer, Cannon Beach hosts one of the largest and most enjoyable sand castle competitions on the West Coast, with some 10,000 spectators and as many as 1,000 participants turning out with their buckets and spades.
 In terms of traditional tourist attractions, there’s not a lot to do, but Cannon Beach is an unbeatable place in which to stop and unwind, or to take long walks along the nine-mile strand and then retreat indoors to the many good galleries, cafés, and restaurants.